AdobeDocs/analytics-learn.en/help/analysis-workspace/building-freeform-tables/time-parting-dimensions-in-analysis-workspace.md

 kt: 1903
 ---

-# Time-parting Dimensions in Analysis Workspace {#time-parting-dimensions-in-analysis-workspace}
+# [!DNL Time-parting] Dimensions in Analysis Workspace {#time-parting-dimensions-in-analysis-workspace}

-Time-parting takes the timestamp of collected hits and breaks it into more meaningful dimensions, such as "Hour of Day" or "Day of Week".
+[!DNL Time-parting] takes the timestamp of collected hits and breaks it into more meaningful dimensions, such as "Hour of Day" or "Day of Week".
 These dimensions are now out-of-the-box in Analysis Workspace.

 >[!VIDEO](https://video.tv.adobe.com/v/23727/?quality=12)